 Procedures and functions are schema objects that consist a set of SQL statements and stored in the server.
-In the main window, click $f{\infty}$ Function to open the function object list.
+In the main window, click f{∞} Function to open the function object list.

-Click $\bigcirc$ New Function from the object toolbar.
+Click • New Function from the object toolbar.
 Function Wizard will pop up and it allows you to create a procedure/function easily.

-- 1. Select the type of the routine: Procedure or Function. - 2.
-Specify the Name of the routine and select the type of the routine: Procedure or Function. - 3.
+- 1. Specify the Name of the routine and select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
-Set the Name, Type Schema, Type, Default Value, Output and/or Read Only under the corresponding columns. - If you create a function, select the Function Type from the list.
-Then, choose the Schema and the Return Type if necessary. - 5.
-Set the advanced options.
+Set the Name, Type Schema, Type, Default Value, Output and/or Read Only under the corresponding columns. - 3.
+If you create a function, select the Function Type from the list.
+Then, choose the Schema and the Return Type if necessary.

+4. Set the advanced options.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.